-Insert the new red fibre washer into the copper fitting and line up the brass or chrome back nut to the toilet fill valve being careful not to cross-thread the plastic thread of the toilet fill valve.
+Insert the new red fibre washer into the copper fitting and line up the brass or chrome back nut to the toilet fill valve, careful not to cross-thread the plastic thread of the toilet fill valve.

 Once you have both back nut onto the plastic threads tighten up the plastic back nut first, then the brass back nut until tight.

-The installation is the same for both bottom entry and side entry fill valves.
+The installation is the same for both the bottom entry and side entry fill valves.

 Adjust the Height of The Fill Valve To the Watermark Inside The Toilet Cistern